puppetlabs/puppetlabs-motd/README.md

 ## Usage

 The motd module configures the message of the day on a wide variety of systems.
-The module populates either `/etc/motd` (on POSIX systems) or a registry key (on Windows systems) with the contents of a basic template file.
+The module populates either `/etc/motd`, `/etc/issue` and `/etc/issue.net` (on POSIX systems) or a registry key (on Windows systems) with the contents of a basic template file.

 By default, the module populates motd using the included template.
 Alternatively, you can specify a different template or a static string.
 For example, to use a custom template you would set the template parameter: